 Yanagawa is a small city located an hour train ride south of Fukuoka city.
 Nicknamed “the Venice of Japan”, it has quiet streets and canals that can be traveled on via punt (a long flat bottomed boat).
-Unagi is the most well known dish in Yanagawa so you will find many restaurants selling this expensive delicacy.
+Unagi is the most well-known dish in Yanagawa so you will find many restaurants selling this expensive delicacy.
 If you visit in the spring, the city becomes exceptionally beautiful- riding in the canals beneath blooming sakura trees is a truly breathtaking experience.
 Additionally, you can catch Hina-matsuri (Girl’s Day or Doll Festival) celebrations and see the many colorful decorations!
-Since Yangawa is easy to travel to, it makes a great day or weekend trip.
+Since Yanagawa is easy to travel to, it makes a great day or weekend trip.
 I visited at the start of my spring break and had a great time exploring the charming city.

 Getting to Yanagawa

 Once arriving at Yanagawa Station, I’m sure you will quickly notice how quiet and quaint the city is compared to the crowd and bustle of Fukuoka.

 I planned my visit to Yanagawa during cherry blossom season and the Hina-matsuri (Girl’s Day or Doll Festival).
 While you can visit at any time, these events were the highlights of my trip so I definitely feel this is one of the best times to go.
 Here are some of my recommendations for what to do when you visit Yanagawa!